anasrazaofficial/nodejs/README.md

 1. Go to `Authorization` section
 2. Select `Bearer Token` as Auth Type
 3. Pass the token in the `Token` field (without single or double quotes)

+### View Engine / ejs

+'View engine' allows us to render web pages using template files and 'ejs' is the type of view engine.
+For view engines, the structure is that we need to make a folder named `views` and inside that folder there are HTML files with `.ejs` extension that needed to be rendered.
+In the main file there's a need of middleware,\
+`app.set("view engine", "ejs")`, where 'ejs' is the type of view engine

 ### Some extra points